Special Educational Needs Report

-Awareness – this is basic awareness of a particular type of SEN. All staff who come into contact with the pupil will have this level of training and it will be carried out by the Inclusion leader, SENIT, Educational Psychologist or other specialist service.
+Awareness – this is basic awareness of a particular type of SEN. All staff who come into contact with the pupil will have this level of training and it will be carried out by the SENco, SENIT, Educational Psychologist or other specialist service.

 Enhanced – this level of training will be carried out by staff working with the pupil regularly, such as class and subject teachers, and will focus on how teaching and learning can be adapted to meet the pupil’s needs.
 The training can be carried out by SENIT, Educational Psychologist, staff from special schools or other specialist services.

 Specialist – this is in-depth training about a particular type of SEN for staff who will be advising staff who support pupils at an enhanced level.
-This could be a specialist SEN teacher or a SENCo/Inclusion Leader if they had appropriate qualifications.
+This could be a specialist SEN teacher or a SENCo if they had appropriate qualifications.

 At Riverside Primary Academy, staff have had awareness training in dyslexia, dyspraxia, immature brain development, attachment issues, ADHD, receptive and expressive language difficulties and enhanced training in dyslexia, attachment issues, receptive and expressive language difficulties and Autistic spectrum.